codingMustache/codingMustache/README.md

 ## Joke of the Day

-A bartender broke up with her boyfriend, but he kept asking her for another shot.
+Why did the tomato blush?
+Because it saw the salad dressing.

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+What amount of bits commonly equals one byte?
- 1. Paint.NET
+ 1. 1
- 2. GIMP
+ 2. 2
- 3. Inkscape
+ 3. 8
- 4. Adobe Photoshop
+ 4. 64

 <details>
   <summary>Answer</summary>
-  Inkscape
+  8
 </details>